dynverse/dynbenchmark/scripts/05-scaling/README.md

-## Scalability assessments of the methods on toy data
+## Scalability assessments of the methods